greg0ire/dockerony/README.md

         - DNSDOCK_NAME=my_project
 ```

-With that configuration you can access to your image with 'my_project.web.docker'
+With that configuration you can access to your image with `my_project.web.docker`

 No needs to add any host in your /etc/hosts